jon-heard/obsidian-inline-scripts-library/README.md

 ***

 ### tejs_mythicv2
 Shortcuts for Mythic Variations 2.
+This is an excellent "GM emulator" system for solo and GM'less gaming.
+You can find more info about Mythic Variations 2 [here](http://wordmillgames.com/mythic-variations-2.html).

 Uses __tejs_state__ shortcut-list (optional) to save & load this shortcut file's state.